 Demand, represented by kilowatts (kW), measures the rate at which energy is used at a point in time.
 Billing Demand is the average kW supplied during the 15-consecutive-minute period of maximum use during the billing period.
 The Demand Charge recovers a portion of the capacity-related costs associated with the generation and transmission of electricity.

 A deposit is sometimes required when you set up new service.
 It is not prepayment of your bill.
 The deposit payment is held as security for future payment and is reimbursable after good credit is established with Idaho Power.

 The date by which Idaho Power should receive your payment to avoid late charges.
 Idaho customers are assessed a monthly late charge of 1% of any unpaid balance.

 Kilowatt-hour (kWh) is a measurement of the amount of electricity used over time.
 The Energy Charge, billed on the basis of kWh, collects energy-related generation costs in addition to recovering a portion of the capacity-related costs of distribution facilities that includes substations, primary lines and transformers.

 Energy Efficiency Services

 Energy Efficiency Services provides financial support for Idaho Power’s energy efficiency programs.
-This amount includes the Energy Efficiency Rider and Fixed-Cost Adjustment.
+This amount includes the Energy Efficiency Rider.

 Energy Used (kWh)